 Film certification is frequently in the news because of the tussle between the Censor Board and filmmakers.
 While filmmakers want absolute freedom while making and exhibiting films to the audience, the Board sees it as its duty to recommend suitable edits and cuts to the films and make it appropriate for viewing for the public.

-“To ensure the good and healthy entertainment in accordance with the provisions of the Cinematograph Act 1952 and the Cinematograph (Certification) Rules 1983.”
+“To ensure good and healthy entertainment in accordance with the provisions of the Cinematograph Act 1952 and the Cinematograph (Certification) Rules 1983.”

 - Ensuring healthy entertainment, recreation and education to the public.

 - Making the process of certification more transparent and responsible.

-- Creating awareness among advisory panel members, media and film makers about the guidelines for certification and current trend in films through meetings and workshops.
+- Creating awareness among advisory panel members, media and filmmakers about the guidelines for certification and the current trend in films through meetings and workshops.

-- Adopting modern technology for certification process by computerisation and technology infrastructure.
+- Adopting modern technology for the certification process by computerisation and technology infrastructure.

 - Maintaining transparency about CBFC’s activities through voluntary disclosures replies to RTI queries, implementation of e-governance and annual report publication.

 - Developing CBFC as a centre of excellence.